ForzaMods/AIO/README.md

 The Forza Mods Tool is packed full of features:

-(For Steam, only garage/autoshow tab will work)
+(For Steam, only garage/autoshow and stat editor tab will work)

 ### Autoshow